wesovilabs/gherkinize/README.md

 # Gherkinize

-A tool that help us to write better Gherkin scenarios.
+A command line tool that will help us to write better Gherkin scenarios.

 ## Getting Started